omegadeep10/omegadeep10.github.io/_posts/2016-07-05-lessons-learned-from-my-internship.md

 ## First Day Of Work.

-So a few weeks later, I was notified that I had the job.
-I started a week after I was notified.
-On the first day, I was led through and notified
+So a few weeks after the interview, I was notified that I had the job.
+I started a week later.
+On the first day, I was given a tour of the IT department, with a brief overview of how the various systems work, what the IT department is working on, and what I'm supposed to be doing.
+A lot of this information went over my head, but it really helped me get a big picture view the IT office, and how I fit into that.

+I was setup with a computer, and given the task to work on the website.
+That statement was very broad, and I was given a lot of leeway in how I approached the task.
+My manager told me what they liked and disliked about the current website and what they wanted to add.
+Based on this information, I started thinking about how I could create a site to meet those requirements.

+## First Month.

+I